 Canon 1D Mark II N versus Sony A7R III

 The Canon EOS-1D Mark II N and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in August 2005 and October 2017.
 The 1D Mark II N is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-H (1D Mark II N) and a full frame sensor.
+The cameras are based on an APS-H (1D Mark II N) and a full frame (A7R III) sensor.
 The Canon has a resolution of 8.2 megapixel, whereas the Sony provides 42.2 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark II N and the Sony A7R III.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark II N – represents 100 percent across all the size and weight measures).